Vlad-404/building-a-skyline/README.md

 After this project is submitted, there are plans to re-use it to make a portal after I gain enough knowledge in web programming(and have time) to do it.
 Basically, this project will be a base on which I will continue adding content, untill all or most of the content is my own.
 But, as I said, if my time will allow me.

 As mentioned before, people expressed most interest in traffic in this game.
 However, due to lack of time, I decided to leave this for future releases as it has a lot of ground to cover and cannot be explained in just a couple of links.

+Navbar that I used for my page had a search bar integrated which my page would benefit from, but since it requires coding that I haven't learned yet, I decided to leave it for future relases.

 ## Technologies Used